 CDM: Coursework & Curriculum

-The coursework is designed to meet the needs and schedules of working professionals.
-The curriculum was developed by the ALCDH, a subsidiary of the Institute for Diversity in Health Management.
+The coursework for the CDM is designed to meet the needs and schedules of working professionals.
+The curriculum was developed by the American Leadership Council for Diversity in Healthcare (ALCDH), a subsidiary of the Institute for Diversity in Health Management.
 While some diversity certificate programs concentrate on diversity theory, the CDM content and learning experiences included in this blended program are focused on the practice of diversity management in today's health care organizations.
 We use action-based research and knowledge and teach practical applications from the field.
 During the 12-month program, students will complete a brief orientation; attend two on-site residencies; and complete nine courses.

 To learn more about a particular program, click on the link to automatically scroll down and view a more detailed program description.